Lancaster County, Pennsylvania Records

 The Lancaster County Courthouse is located in Lancaster, Pennsylvania.
 Some early court records have been transferred to the Lancaster County Historical Society Learn More About State of Pennsylvania Court, Tax, Land and Probate Records.

 The following dates indicates what vital, land, probate, and court records are in Lancaster county.
-The date listed for each category of record is usually the earliest registration filed.
-The earliest date does not indicate that there are numerous records for that year and does not mean that all such events were actually registered.
+The date listed for each record is usually the earliest registration filed.
+The date does not indicate that there are alot records for that year and does not mean that all such events were actually filed with the clerk.

-- Lancaster County Tax Assessor Office has tax records but may also be in the county commissioners' office or with the prothonotary.
+- Lancaster County Tax Assessor Office has tax records.

 Lancaster County, Pennsylvania Census Records